maximaximal/piga/docs/pages/page3_event_system.md

 The event system is divided into several different modules:

   1. The piga::GameEvent class.
-  2. The piga::event Namespace and contained classes. (piga::event::GameInput, piga::event::TextInput)
+  2. The piga::event Namespace and contained classes. (piga::event::GameInput, piga::event::TextInput, piga::event::PlayerAdded, piga::event::PlayerRemoved)
   3. The piga::GameControl enumeration which provides the type of events.
   4. The piga::Interface and piga::Host classes for event dispatching
      between apps/games and the host application.